Omnibus and EPM parent company Velociti Group aims to empower bus operators’ control room teams with integrated technology.

 “We can facilitate proactive decision-making,” says Nick.
 “It’s perhaps inevitable that if you have information tucked away in various different systems, sometimes you just can’t see the wood for the trees.
 By bringing those pieces of information together we can help people to focus on making the right decision while managing the operation as efficiently as possible.”

-The first phase of EPM Group’s development is to integrate between their new cloud-based Depot Allocation System, OmniDAS, and the EPM Traffic system to ensure that any staff-related incidents are automatically created.
+The first phase of Velociti Group’s development is to integrate between their new cloud-based Depot Allocation System, OmniDAS, and the EPM Traffic system to ensure that any staff-related incidents are automatically created.
 This streamlines the process and improves data integrity.